 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-As of April 14, 2021, the City of Worthington has 1,107 confirmed cases of COVID-19.
-There have sadly been 52 Worthington residents who have died due to the coronavirus.
-48 of those people lived in long-term care settings.
+As of September 15, 2021, the City of Worthington has 1,371 confirmed cases of COVID-19.
+Sadly, 58 Worthington residents have died due to the coronavirus.
+53 of those people lived in long-term care settings.
 Our sincere sympathies are with the friends and families of those Worthington residents who have died as a result of COVID-19.

 As of September 15, 2021, there are 104,638 confirmed cases in the Columbus Public Health (CPH) jurisdiction, which includes Worthington.
 1,149 people in the CPH jurisdiction have died.

 Franklin County remains at the highest level red in the Centers for Disease Control's (CDC) data tracker for high levels of community transmission of COVID-19.
 See the CDC map here

 Get vaccinated to prevent serious illness and hospitalization.
 Find your vaccine location here: